Which dimensions of employee engagement explain why employees leave their organizations?

 Our findings also show 13 of 44 employees who reported weak scores in at least two dimensions reported weak scores in the “Relationship with Manager” QWL dimension as well.

 Furthermore, 13 out of 13 employees (100%) who reported weak scores in the “Relationship with Manager” QWL dimension also exhibited weak scores in the “Recognition” QWL dimension.
-There is a strong correlation between “Relationship with Manager” and “Recognition” dimensions, which we will explore further as we expand our study to larger populations.
+There is a strong correlation between the “Relationship with Manager” and “Recognition” dimensions, which we will explore further as we expand our study to larger populations.

 Among employees who reported weak scores in at least one QWL dimension, the top three that affected employees most were Wellness (67%), Recognition (61%), and Ambassadorship (39%).